i18next/i18next-http-backend/README.md

   //            'res' should be an object with a 'status' property and a 'data' property containing a stringified object instance beeing the key:value translation pairs for the
   //            requested language and namespace, or null in case of an error.
   request: function (options, url, payload, callback) {},

+  // optional: provide an alternative fetch implementation (must match the
+  // standard `fetch(input, init)` signature).
+Useful for:
+  //   - test mocking (return a stubbed Response without monkey-patching globals)
+  //   - injecting a fetch ponyfill on runtimes without native fetch
+  //   - intercepting requests for tracing / auth header rewriting
+  // Returning anything other than a Promise causes the backend to fall through
+  // to the built-in fetch (or XHR) call — useful for selective interception.
+  // Not used if a custom `request` function is supplied, or when the backend
+  // selects XHR over fetch.
+  alternateFetch: undefined, // (url, init) => Promise<Response>,

   // adds parameters to resource URL. 'example.com' -> 'example.com?v=1.3.5'
   queryStringParams: { v: '1.3.5' },